“When you play a violin piece, you are a storyteller, and you’re telling a story,” violinist and conductor Joshua Bell said.

 Elevating and Supportive Design

-To evaluate a bow’s design, you need to know four terms: weight, balance, stiffness, and action.
+When determining how to select a student violin bow and evaluating its design, you need to know four terms: weight, balance, stiffness, and action.

 - Weight: The mass the player feels.
 Most players prefer a standard bow weight of 58-62 grams.
 CodaBow’s student bow, the Prodigy, is lightweight and easy to manipulate.